robenkleene/design-references/blender/tutorials/blender-smoke-in-object.md

 9. To assure the smoke domain always has an edge inside the cube, move the back edge (farthest from the camera) so it intersects with the cube.
 Go to `Modeling` tab, select `Move` tool, use `Select Mode: Face`.
 Click the edge to move, and then visually move it inside the cube.

     ![Move Edge](assets/blender-smoke-in-object-move-edge.png)

+10. While we're resizing, it's also a good idea to move the top edge down so it's just like the other edges which sit right outside the sides of the cube.